feedyard/bootstrap-aws-profiles/README.md

 # bootstrap-aws-profiles
-Basic usage of assume role capability with multi-account architecture.
+Basic demo of assume role capability with multi-account architecture.

 ## Assumptions and Requirements

 A single AWS account is used to create Groups with permissions to assume roles in other aws accounts.
 This 'profiles' account will not contain any traditional infrastructure.

+In the simple example, a user in the AssumeNonprodRoleGroup is able to assume all defined roles in the nonproduction accounts.
+Likewise for the AssumeProdRoleGroup.

-have included a kms key for use with parameter store in the profile env to use 'chamber' secrets mgmt
+Also creates a default iam user groups that infra devs are added to that enables ReadOnly across accounts and includes the mecessary permissions and a kms key for use with parameter store in the profile env to use 'chamber' secrets mgmt

 ## Dependencies